Fees and Bursaries

 Music Tuition

 A range of specialist Musicians provide individual tuition on all orchestral instruments: strings, woodwind, brass and percussion and in piano, organ, singing, saxophone and guitar.
 Normally pupils will require their own instruments, and you will need to make your own arrangements for hire or purchase.
-Fees are currently £22.00 per half-hour, invoiced to parents by visiting musicians for a whole term in advance.
+Fees are currently £22.00 per 25 minutes, invoiced to parents by visiting musicians for a whole term in advance.
 Payment is expected by the beginning of the term.

 Other Tuition Charges